Dr. Lynette Hinings-Marshall

 Happenstance

 The screeching of the rental gears reverberates through the hotel’s empty car park.
 Where’s that damn reverse?
 Shit!
 Now it’s starting to snow and my flight leaves for London in two hours.
 I slump forward on the steering wheel.
 When four enormous men appear out of nowhere I reach for the door lock.
 Too late.
 When the one with a shaved head and neck tattoos bangs on my side window I cower.
 He opens the door.
 I am mute with terror.
 “Wir helfen lhnen geme.
 Wir helfen lhnen geme.”
 They lift the car like a Tonka toy, turn it to face the road to the airport, and wave me goodbye.
-“I think they were telling you they would help you,” Johannes says after introducing himself on the London flight that afternoon.
+I don't know German, but recognize kindness.

 London